Click here to edit using the old editor

 You will prepare for the start of your career as a graduate physiotherapist.
 You will learn to integrate previous learning into more complex cases and develop management and leadership skills, including undertaking a research project.
 The emphasis is on you graduating as an independent, lifelong learner ready to take on the role of a registered physiotherapist.

-Explore issues related to the long-term management of people across the lifespan with complex and enduring health conditions.
+You will develop your knowledge of issues related to the long- term management of people across the lifespan with complex and enduring health conditions.
+Understand and be mindful of confidentiality when faced with patients with communication difficulties.

 • Physiotherapy Practice 3